bendikbo/SSED/README.md

 python infer.py configs/default.yaml path/to/audio_file.wav
 ```

-This trains an EfficientNet based model on the datasets I've added, with the basic config file, and runs inference based on the model you've trained.
+This trains an EfficientNet-b7 based model on the dataset I've added, with the basic config file, and runs inference based on the model you've trained.

 **In case you're new to python virtual environments**